adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.10.2 =
+* Updated the readme.txt to reflect that the plugin has been tested with up to WordPress 6.0.1.
+* Updated the readme.txt to reflect that the plugin is tested with up to v2.3.0 of the AMP plugin.
+* Updated the readme.txt to reflect that the plugin is tested with up to v3.91.1 of the MailPoet plugin.

 = 1.10.1 =
 * Updated the readme.txt to reflect that the plugin has been tested with up to WordPress 6.0.0.